SublimeText/LaTeXTools/README.markdown

 ------------
 This plugin provides several features that simplify working with LaTeX files:

 * The ST build command takes care of compiling your LaTeX source to PDF using `texify` (Windows/MikTeX) or `latexmk` (OSX/MacTeX, Windows/TeXlive, Linux/TeXlive).
 Then, it parses the log file and lists errors and warning.
-Finally, it launches (or refreshes) the PDF viewer (SumatraPDF on Windows, Skim on OSX, and Evince on Linux) and jumps to the current cursor position.
+Finally, it launches (or refreshes) the PDF viewer (SumatraPDF on Windows, Skim on OSX, and Evince on Linux by default) and jumps to the current cursor position.
 * Forward and inverse search with the named PDF previewers is fully supported
 * Easy insertion of references and citations (from BibTeX files)
 * Plugs into the "Goto anything" facility to make jumping to any section or label in your LaTeX file(s)
 * Smart command completion for a variety of text and math commands is provided
 * Additional snippets and commands are also provided
-* The build command is fully customizable.
-In the near future, so will be the PDF previewer.
+* The build command is fully customizable, as is the PDF previewer.

 Requirements and Setup
 ----------------------